-Securities for which the Bank has the intent and ability to hold to maturity are classified as held-to-maturity (HTM) and carried at amortized cost.
-Investment securities classified as available-for-sale (AFS) are carried at fair value with net unrealized gains and losses included as a component of other comprehensive income (OCI).
+Securities for which the Bank has the intent and ability to hold to maturity are classified as held-to-maturity (HTM) and carried at amortized cost, net of allowance for credit losses on investments.
+Investment securities classified as available-for-sale (AFS) are carried at fair value, net of allowance for credit losses on investments, with net unrealized gains and losses included as a component of other comprehensive income (OCI).
 Purchase premiums and discounts are amortized or accreted ratably over the term of the respective security using the interest method.
 The amortization of premiums on certain purchased callable debt securities that have explicit, noncontingent call features and that are callable at fixed prices on preset dates are amortized to the earliest call date.